Head ultrasound (HUS), also called cranial ultrasound (CUS), is obtained for the diagnosis and follow-up of premature and sick neonates.

 The term pathognomonic in radiology, as well as clinical medicine in general, refers to a finding or a sign that is only found in a single specific condition or specific group of conditions, i.e. the finding has 100% specificity.
 Thus by implication, a pathognomonic finding cannot and does not h...

 Pathology checklists are really helpful when reporting a radiograph, ultrasound or cross-sectional examination.
 It is a key way to ensure that you fully review a film and don't fall foul of satisfaction of search.

 facial bones ra...

-Recognising patterns of sinonasal obstruction is useful to help localise the area of pathology and narrow the differential diagnosis.
+Recognizing patterns of sinonasal obstruction is useful to help localize the area of pathology and narrow the differential diagnosis.

 Babbel et al described five pattern of sinonasal obstruction 1, which are readily apparent on CT:

 The PECARN (Pediatric Emergency Care Applied Research Network) traumatic brain injury algorithm is a clinical decision rule that aims to identify children at very low risk of clinically important traumatic brain injury (ci-TBI) 1.
 This validated pediatric algorithm predicts likelihood of the abo...